-- Rule 27 SEXUAL BEHAVIOR (Respect/Caring): A student shall not engage in any sexual behavior on school property or at a school-sponsored activity.
-All reports of nonconsensual sexual misconduct must be documented in the CMS Title IX Record Keeping System.
-The school will provide the outcome of all Title IX investigations in writing to the student's parent/guardian. - A. Mutual Sexual Activity UB: Mutual Sexual Contact between two students: A student shall not engage in consensual sexual contact and/or sexual acts. - B. Offensive Touching UB: Harassment-Sexual: A student shall not engage in unwanted touching of an offensive or sexual nature.
-In some cases this may be a violation of 27E. - C. Sexual Harassment UB: Harassment-Sexual: A student shall not engage in unwanted verbal or physical (e.g. gesturing) conduct of a sexual nature which may reasonably be regarded as intimidating, hostile or offensive.
-This includes the communication of (by digital or other means) or the intentional display of sexually explicit material. - D. Indecent Exposure UB: Indecent Exposure, UB: Harassment-Sexual: A student shall not intentionally expose private body parts, including but not limited to the intentionally display of the buttocks (mooning).
+- Rule 27 NON-TITLE IX SEXUAL MISCONDUCT (Respect/Caring): Misconduct that includes unwelcome sexual advances, regardless of sexual orientation; requests for sexual favors; and other inappropriate verbal, electronic, or physical conduct of a sexual nature but that is not within the scope of "sex discrimination" as defined by Title IX. - A. Mutual Sexual Activity: A student shall not engage in consensual sexual contact and/or sexual acts. - B. Offensive Touching: A student shall not engage in unwanted touching of an offensive or sexual nature. - C. Sexual Misconduct: A student shall not engage in unwanted verbal or physical (e.g. gesturing) conduct of a sexual nature which may reasonably be regarded as intimidating, or offensive.
+This includes the communication of (by digital or other means) or the intentional display of sexually explicit material.
+This could also be a violation of Rule 22. - D. Indecent Exposure: A student shall not intentionally expose private body parts, including but not limited to the intentionally display of the buttocks (mooning).